 Where to Stay on the Isle of Skye

 There are plenty of small Isle of Skye hotels and Airbnbs throughout the island, which is small enough to stay anywhere and still have easy access to all the sights.
 Finding a place to stay is surprisingly affordable.

-Getting to the Isle of Skye- Is there a bridge to the Isle of Skye?
+How to get to Isle of Skye- Is there a bridge to the Isle of Skye?

 Yes there is a bridge!
 The Isle of Skye is easily accessible by car via the Skye Bridge which connects it to mainland Scotland.
 It’s about a 5 hour drive from Edinburgh, about 3 hours from Inverness and 3 hours from Glasgow.